sshuaichai/MED_Datasets/README.md

-# Very useful medical segmentation data and AI papers（Updated to 2024/09/01）
+# Very useful medical data and AI papers（Updated to 2024/09/01）
 > - ##

  ---------------------------------------------------------------------------------------